 Note that the ratios are closer to unity than you would expect at first glance.
-An aluminum vacuum chamber therefore will not require parts that have appreciably greater thickness than similar ones manufactured from stainless steel.
+An aluminum vacuum chamber, therefore, will not require parts that have appreciably greater thickness than similar ones manufactured from stainless steel.
 A certain minimum thickness is required to resist deformation from atmospheric pressures.

 Aluminum is roughly 1/3 the weight of stainless steel (2.8 g/cm3 [Al] vs. 8.0 g/cm3 [stainless steel alloys]).
 The cost burden associated with excess weight begins when the raw materials are handled and progresses throughout the manufacturing process.
-It affects all production steps, including shipping, installation, and even the architectural engineering and construction of the environment surrounding a process tool.
+It affects all production steps, including shipping, installation, and even the architectural engineering and construction of the environment surrounding the chamber.

 Aluminum, in comparison to stainless steel, has a much more rapid decay of induced radioactivity.
-If both types of materials are bombarded with the same flux of charged particles, the residual radioactivity will typically be one to two orders of magnitude less for an aluminum sample than for an identical stainless steel sample [Citations].
-The nuclear half-life of elements that make up stainless steel suggests that a-particle contamination is always present in stainless steel and a possible source of circuit damage.
+If both types of materials are bombarded with the same flux of charged particles, the residual radioactivity will typically be one to two orders of magnitude less for an aluminum sample than for an identically shaped stainless steel sample [Citations].
+The nuclear half-life of elements that make up stainless steel suggests that alpha-particle contamination is always present in stainless steel and a possible source of circuit damage.

 The corrosion of both aluminum and stainless steel alloys in reactive gasses is complicated.
 Experimental work performed on various alloys in different reactive gaseous environments shows that both aluminum and stainless steel are subject to attack by reactive gasses.
 Halogen containing species are typically the most damaging and the corrosion of any given compound is usually no worse than that of its halogen component alone [Citations].

-Aluminum is not a worse corroder than stainless steel.
+Aluminum is no worse with regard to corrosion than stainless steel.
 It simply has different reaction dynamics that do not serve as a source of iron and nickel contamination, one of the most significant yield-limiting factors for silicon IC production.